Scrunchie

-A scrunchie (or scrunchy) is a fabric-covered elastic hair tie used to fasten medium to long hair types.
+A scrunchie (or scrunchy or gathered hair tie) is a fabric-covered elastic hair tie used to fasten medium to long hair types.
 The elastic hair tie is encased in loose fabric that forms a ruffle when twisted around a ponytail.
 Large, elaborate styles and diminutive, unassuming forms are available in many different colors, fabrics, and designs.

 History

+Philips E. Meyers came up with a concept for an elastic-band-covered fabric in 1963 and filed a patent related to hair accessories in 1986 titled "Hair Braiding and Tying Device."
+Colleen Larkin created elastic-band-covered fabric products known as "Ribbonbands" which were created and sold nationally in 40 states and in stores like Macy's and Neiman Marcus in the US from 1980-1984.
+In California during the early to mid 80s, The Body Shop developed and sold ponytail holders similar to the "Ribbonbands" design, which they called "Silkies" and "Stretchies".